r1b/news-wires/docs/translators.md

 4. Navigate to the *key* you noted earlier.
 5. Edit the *value* associated with that key.

-If the *key* does not exist in the file for your target language, follow the instructions in [Adding new copy](#adding-new-copy).
+If the *key* does not exist in the file for your target language, follow the instructions in [Add new copy](#adding-new-copy).

 #### Add new copy